NVIDIA/aistore/docs/pytorch.md

 Worker Supported Request Client for PyTorch

-This client allows Pytorch workers to have separate request sessions per thread which is needed in order to use workers in a DataLoader as the default implementation of RequestClient and requests is not thread-safe.
+This client allows PyTorch workers to have separate request sessions per thread which is needed in order to use workers in a DataLoader as the default implementation of RequestClient and requests is not thread-safe.